close

 About Minette Walters

 Minette Walters is one of the world’s best-selling crime writers and has sold over twenty-five million copies of her books worldwide.
 She has won the CWA John Creasey Award, the Edgar Allan Poe Award, and two CWA Gold Daggers.
-The Swift and the Harrier is her third historical novel.
+The Players is her fourth historical novel.
 She lives in Dorset with her husband.

 About Simon Prebble